getchip/DIP-Docs/README.md

 ### Publish

 If you are a contributor, it is easy to publish any changes you make.
-First, push your local changes to the master branch, then, in a terminal `cd` to your local repo and use the command `rake publish`.
+First, push your local changes to the master branch, then, in a terminal `cd` to your local repo and use the command `./deploy.sh`.
 This will render static html pages, and push the changes to the gh-pages branch of this repo, making them live at http://docs.getchip.com